 - 2.1 The child's welfare is of paramount importance.
 Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
 Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child.

+- 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
-We provide fact sheets; PHSE lessons; staff discussions and briefings; E-Safety advice; workshops for children we have designated staff to provide direct additional support and encourage the children to share worries and concerns with any member of staff or with key workers allocated.
-Daily routines, practice and positive role models with staff creates a safe and happy environment for all pupils. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures.
+We will provide fact sheets; PHSE lessons; staff discussions and briefings to support delivery; E-Safety advice; Online safety advice for staff and children.
+We will encourage children to share their worries or concerns with any member of staff or with key workers allocated.
+Daily routines, practice and positive role models with staff creates a safe and happy environment for all children. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures.